 Geoffrey Morgan, President & CEO

 Geoff oversees all operations of First Community Housing, serving over 3,000 residents with the highest quality of environmentally sustainable, service enriched affordable housing.
-Prior To joining FCH, Geoffrey was the Vice President of Real Estate Development for Christian Church Homes, and was responsible for development in various phases of approximately 2,000 units of senior housing and mixed use projects nationally.
-He has over 16 years of experience in overseeing all aspects of the financing, development, construction and operation of affordable housing projects, subdivision home building, commercial real estate development, agricultural land trusts, historic renovations and military base reuse.
-He is a Graduate of MIT with a Masters in Real Estate Development and is a licensed General Contractor and LEED AP Homes.
+Prior to joining FCH, Geoffrey was the Vice President of Real Estate Development for Christian Church Homes, and was responsible for development in various phases of approximately 2,000 units of senior housing and mixed use projects nationally.
+He has over 20 years of experience in overseeing all aspects of the financing, development, construction and operation of affordable housing projects, subdivision home building, commercial real estate development, agricultural land trusts, historic renovations and military base reuse.
+Geoff received his undergraduate degree from Cornell, his Masters in Real Estate Development from MIT, is a licensed General Contractor and holds a LEED AP for Homes.

 José is a passionate advocate for the construction of more permanent supportive and affordable housing that allows communities like his to remain cohesive, socioeconomically diverse, and inclusive.
 In his role, José focuses on providing greater community engagement opportunities for neighborhoods in order to increase capacity and advance entitlements.
 He is the first in his family to attend college and has a B.S. in political science and sociology from Santa Clara University and an MPP from the University of Michigan, Ford School of Public Policy.
 A lifelong resident of East San José, he has utilized his organizing background to advance a citywide anti-displacement strategy, a citywide immigrant legal defense strategy, and an update to the rent control ordinance in his role in the San José Mayor’s Office.